 A couple of people expressed outrage at the touting of breast size as the central point of the skit, asserting that such behavior ran counter to what the university tries to say to young ladies about their physical appearance.
 The head of the religion department said that, apart from Mark's behavior, there was nothing wrong with the skit.
 A local pastor who also teaches in the religion department said the skit and Mark's attempt to grope the faculty woman's breasts should be overlooked as nothing more than junior-high bathroom humor.
 The female vice-provost dismissed the episode by saying, "Mark just got goofy again."

 Other faculty members in his department, all of whom were female, said it was "just Mark being Mark."
-They argued that it should be overlooked and that the university should just move on.
+They argued that it should be overlooked and that the university should "move on."

 Sadly, this was a real event (although the names of the participants have been changed).
 That evening, the president of the university was not there.
 Assume you are him.
 What would you do when you hear what happened?